RhinoVOD/RLOverlay/README.md

 Direct a command prompt window to the folder and run `npm install` then `node ws-relay.js`.
 Information about the launch options for SOS-WS-Relay can be found in the project's README file.
 <br>
 Now launch Rocket League and BakkesMod.
 Then launch SOS-WS-Relay through a command prompt.
 Lastly, open main.html and spectate a custom game with bots in Rocket League.
 If everything is working properly, live information from the game will show up in the main.html window.

+### Additional Info

+* You must be a spectator for SOS to get game data.
+Game information is not relayed while in a player slot.
+* The project is currently meant for handling 3v3 matches.
+4v4 is possible with modifications to the HTML and JavaScript.
+* Placing the overlay on a game feed can be done with a program like [OBS](https://obsproject.com) or [vMix](https://www.vmix.com)

 ## Built With